bortiznine/Portfolio-Page/readme.md

 Create a personal portfolio page and deploy it to [Github pages](https://pages.github.com/).
 Please refer to the documentation on GitHub for detailed instructions.

+1. You can use yesterday's [Git Intro Lesson](https://git.generalassemb.ly/java-interapt/Git-Intro-Lesson) for reference.
+1. In your `sei/labs` directory create a new folder called `portfolio`.
+Create `index.html` and `styles.css` file.
+Remember to link up the css file.
+1. Create a new GitHub repository on your GA Enterprise GitHub profile named `portfolio` and link it to your local `sei/labs/portfolio` directory.
+1. After you push to GitHub Enterprise, go to settings.
+Scroll down to

 ## Requirements

 - Separate concerns of semantics and style: your CSS should be in a linked stylesheet separate from your HTML.